FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 - `setSetpoint()`: choose where this PIDController is bringing us.
 - `atSetpoint()`: returns whether or not we have reached the setpoint
 - `calculate()`: takes in the current position of our mechanism and returns the output calculated by the PID controller to get us there
 - `reset()`: resets the integral and derivative term.
-Good for right before we start using PID control
+Good for right before we start using PID control.

 ## Implementing PIDController

 Now that we've discussed the properties of `PIDController`, we can move on to actually implementing it.
 First, we want to set up the constants for it in `Constants.java`.
-We use an array to store all of our PID constants.
+We use an array to store all of our PID constants together to make our file more readable by grouping up related elements.

 ```java
 public final class Constants {